Virtual Series Dates: contact us for upcoming dates, or, schedule a private training series for your institution.

 Create a tiered approach for employer relations and engagement

-Distinguish between and assign appropriate job development models (micro, mezzo, macro) to meet institutional needs
+Distinguish between and assign appropriate job development models (micro, meso, macro) to meet institutional needs

 Classify various types of student work opportunities